-Vaccine Eligibility: As of April 19, 2021, everyone 16 years of age and older in the United States is eligible to get a COVID-19 vaccination and vaccine availability is expanding quickly to meet pent-up demand.
+Vaccine Eligibility: Everyone 6 months of age and older in the United States is eligible to get a COVID-19 vaccination.

 Oregon: For vaccine information by county please refer to the Oregon Health Authority website.

 Visit https://vaccinefinder.org/ to search for vaccine locations by zip code nationally.

 Do I have to pay for the vaccine?

 No. Currently, the vaccine serum cost is being covered by the federal government and the vaccine administration cost is covered by your health plan.
 Eventually, when the Federal Public Health Emergency declaration ends, and/or when pharmacies start to directly purchase their own vaccine serum, there could be a cost to you depending on your Health Plan’s specific benefits for preventive care and immunizations.
 The vaccine will be covered the same as other preventive immunizations under your health plan.

 - Updated (bivalent) Pfizer-BioNTech COVID-19 vaccine also became available on December 9, 2022 for children aged 6 months–4 years to complete the primary series.

 - CDC recommends everyone stay up to date with COVID-19 vaccines for their age group: